digitalocean/Kubernetes-Starter-Kit-Developers/07-alerting-and-notification/README.md

 Steps to follow:

-1. From the `Slack` desktop or web application, select the `Administration` --> `Manage Apps`.
+1. Open a web browser and navigate to `https://api.slack.com/apps` and click on the `Create New App` button.
-2. In the `Manage apps` directory, search for `Incoming WebHooks` in the search bar and click on the `Add to Slack button.
+2. From the `Create an app` modal click on the `From scratch` option, add the `app name` and the `workspace` you want to add the app to.
-3. In the `Post to Channel` section choose a channel you want AlertManager to send notifications to.
+3. From the `Basic Information` page click on the `Incoming Webhooks` option, turn it on and click on the `Add New Webhook to Workspace` button at the bottom.
-4. On the next page, a `Webhook URL` will be displeyd.
-Make sure to copy it as you will use it in the next steps.
+4. On the next page, from the `Search for a channel...` drop-down select the channel you want to send monitoring related notifications to and click on the `Allow` button.
-5. Click on the `Save Settings` button at the bottom of the page.
+5. Take note of the `Webhook URL` value displayed on the page.
+You will be using it in the next section.

-Next, we will add the necessary config to `AlertManager` to enable `Slack` notifications.
+Next, you will add the necessary config to `AlertManager` to enable `Slack` notifications.
 Open the `04-setup-prometheus-stack/assets/manifests/prom-stack-values.yaml` file provided in the `Starter Kit` repository, using a text editor of your choice (preferably with `YAML` lint support).
 Uncomment the `config` block.
 Make sure to update the `slack_api_url` and `channel` values.

 ```yaml
 alertmanager: